 Glasgow Botanic Gardens

-The Botanic Gardens is known internationally for its impressive glasshouses and extensive tropical and temperate plant collections from around the world.
-Covering an area of 2137 sq. metre, the Kibble Palace (dating from 1873) is one of the largest glasshouses in Britain and contains a marvellous collection of tree ferns from Australia and New Zealand, and plants from Africa, the Americas and the Far East.
+Glasgow’s Botanic Gardens is a world of discovery, famous for its beautiful glasshouses and plant collections from around the globe.
+At its heart, the Victorian Kibble Palace is home to towering tree ferns from Australia and New Zealand, alongside plants from Africa, the Americas and the Far East.

 Calderglen Country Park